abid-mujtaba/haskell-cas/comments.md

 **L.5**

+- We are comparing two Frac with equal degree.
+- First we compare the numerators.
+If it is not EQ we return the result.
+- Otherwise we compare the denominators.
+- Note the use of ``mappend`` to perform this lazily and only compare the denominators if the comparision for the numerators turns out to be equal.
 - We want a Frac to have higher precedence (is written first) whenever it is compared with a non-Frac expression.

 **L.6** - We pattern-matched to look at the scenario where we are comparing two ``Symbol`` objects.
 We want ``x`` to appear before ``y`` so ``compare' x y`` should be equal to ``GT`` as required by reverse lexical order.
 To achieve that we must reverse the alphabetic ordering of the ``String`` inside the ``Symbol``.